-These claims are misleading (nylon being “ounce for ounce tougher” while poly is “lower end“) or false (nylon being smaller packing, poly being “a lot cheaper“), and this paragraph omits all the key benefits of polyester (no-sag, fast dry, minimal water weight gain, and superior UV resistance).
+These claims are misleading (nylon being “ounce for ounce tougher” while poly is “lower end“) or false (nylon being smaller packing, poly being “a lot cheaper“), and this paragraph omits the main benefits of polyester (no-sag, fast dry, and minimal water weight gain).

-The truth is that nylon comes in a variety of formulations, where the best possible nylon (“nylon 6,6”) only has a slight edge in strength over modern polyester (there are new polyester formulations in the lab that are much stronger yet, but not commercially available).
+The truth is that nylon comes in a variety of formulations, where the best possible nylon (“nylon 6,6”) only has a slight edge in strength over modern polyester.
 Instead of believing a tent company with a vested interest in promoting one type of fabric, we can look to DuPont who actually design and produce these fibers.
 In their documents here, they provide the strength of polyester vs. nylon 6,6 and give that latter a 1% advantage in ounce for ounce tensile strength (circled below):

 The inescapable conclusion here is that nylon is less well suited to tents – so why is it popular?
 After poly and nylon were invented in world war II most tents did use polyester.
 Then with the movement to lighter tents in the 80’s backpacking tents did switch to nylon but simply because only nylon was available in lighter versions (due to demand from other industries with more sway than the small tent industry).
 Meanwhile poly remained only available in heavy weight versions and thus relegated to use only in heavier mountaineering and car camping tents.
-In the last 5 years that has changed with lightweight poly now commercially available (20D poly is now widely available at affordable pricing, while 15D poly is available but fairly expensive).
+In the last 5 years that has finally changed with lightweight poly now commercially available.
 Thus, lightweight tents are switching to polyester with many brands making the switch each year, but it’s a slow process and some brands are dragging their feet.

 Lastly, what about the claims that polyester is cheap?
 This is hardly a good argument against poly since it would be great if the superior tent material was also lower cost, but unfortunately that is just misinformation meant to make poly look bad.
 Lighter fabrics use smaller threads (e.g. 20D) so they are higher threadcount – which makes them more expensive to weave.
 Since historically only heavy/low threadcount poly was available, it was relatively affordable.
 Now that high threadcount poly is available, it costs about the same as high threadcount nylon.
 Browse the fabric selections at a fabric retailer like RipstopbytheRoll.com and you’ll see the prices are roughly the same.

 A much better coating is silicone.
 It’s also solidly waterproof (when applied heavily enough) while actually strengthening the fabric instead of weakening it, plus being largely immune to degradation other than physically being abraded away.
 It’s way better than traditional PU, but still has a couple downsides: you can’t seam tape it and it’s so slick that tent floors become awkwardly slippery if you’re camped on any sort of a slope.